Password information and good practice.

-To login to the University Portal and centrally supported workstations, you will need a username and network password.
+To login to the University Portal, services and centrally supported workstations, you will need a username and network password.

 Passwords are an important aspect of computer and information security.They are the front line of protection for user accounts.